📷 : Franklin & Bailey

 How did the Dirty Dancing tour go?

-Haha it was different, because when you get a contract for the West End you’re there for a year, and it’s not going anywhere, you don’t have to think about anything, everything’s extremely well thought out, every circumstance, every possible event has been thought of.
-In the West End the professionalism is so precise.
-On tour the size of the stage varies so dramatically too, in one week you’re literally like a greyhound flying on to the stage to get there for your mark, because you have to enter and get to that mark at the same time every show, the distance changes so you have to leg it haha, then one week you walk on and you literally are at a snail’s pace to get there and you don’t have to worry, you do have to worry about the set when it rotates, it could knock you out, haha.
+It was different, because when you get a contract for the West End, you’re there for a year, and it’s not going anywhere, you don’t have to think about anything, everything’s extremely well thought out, every circumstance, every possible event has been thought of.
+In the West End, the professionalism is so precise.
+On tour, the size of the stage varies so dramatically too, in one week you’re literally like a greyhound flying on to the stage to get there for your mark, because you have to enter and get to that mark at the same time every show.
+Then one week you walk on and you literally are at a snail’s pace to get there and you don’t have to worry, but you do have to worry about the set when it rotates, it could knock you out, haha.
 I love being in the West End, it’s great, and it’s so close to home, I love London it’s my core.